Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

             - Upload their own photos
             - Save favourite photos
         - Navigate to the Photo Gallery:
-            - Search by Bird Type, Camera Type or Name (for frequent visitors)
-            - My Photos Page
+            - Sort the photos into either Popular or New
             - My Favourites Page
         - Create Photo Uploads:
             - Bird Type
-            - Camera Type
             - Bird Nickname
             - Uploader Name
         - Interact with other users
-            - Like other users photos
-            - Comment on other users photos
+            - Favourite other users photos
         - Get in contact with the Developer

 <div class="text-align:right"><a style="text-align:right" href="#top">Return to index </a></div>